 You can calculate the ingredient w/w weights manually or set up a spreadsheet to do it for you.

 If you are not confident doing this part yourself then don't worry!
 Cosmetic Safety Consultants (details below) will do this for you if you send them your recipe in ml's and grams.

 Can I sell skincare products once I have a CPSR?

-Once you have a CPSR for your product you still need to comply with a few other regulations and you can find details of them HERE.
+Once you have a CPSR for your product you still need to comply with a few other regulations and your cosmetic chemist (who supplied you with your CPSR) should provide you with full details.
 Briefly, you need to comply with the correct labelling regulations, have a good manufacturing process (ensuring that products are made in a clean and hygienic environment with care), and keep a PIF (Product Information File) for each product as well as registering the product for sale on the GB Cosmetics Notification Portal with the Office for Product Safety & Standards (OPSS)

 If you need extra help in this area (although it's not difficult to get set up), Cosmetic Safety Consultants (see details below) provide free comprehensive guides to their customers to help explain and assist them through the additional regulations after they get their natural skincare product CPSR.

 Once you have your CPSR, your product is registered on the portal and you know what regulations you have to comply with, you are all ready to sell!

 You might also want to take a look at the insurance company details below too.